Ever wondered why inline engines are so common in cars? The answer lies in their simple design, with cylinders lined up in a single row.

 Inline engines have all their cylinders arranged in a single row, making them simpler to build.
 This design means fewer moving parts, which cuts down on production costs and makes maintenance easier.

-Depending on how many cylinders there are, you often see setups like three-cylinder, four-cylinder, and six-cylinder engines.
-The four-cylinder design is especially popular in small cars because it saves space and is efficient.
+Depending on the number of cylinders, you often see setups like three-cylinder, four-cylinder, and six-cylinder engines.
+The four-cylinder design is trendy in small cars because it saves space and is efficient.

 Common Cylinder Layouts